mzeenkala23/Lyrical/README.md

 Note: As this is a non-commercial API not many songs or lyrics are available.

-TIP: To get lyrics displayd to you for testing purposes
+TIP: To get lyrics displayed to you for testing purposes,
-      Search drake
+      Search drake,
-      click the get lyric button for Drake By: Afro Celt Sound System lyrics should be displayed when redirected to a new page
+       click the get lyric button for Drake By: Afro Celt Sound System, lyrics should be displayed when redirected to a new page